 ARE has developed a set of underwriting stress tests which provide Management with an understanding of the sensitivity of the balance sheet to underwriting risks.
 The stress tests are reviewed at least annually by Management, ARC and Athora Group Risk Management Function.
 The underwriting stresses are designed to reflect the key underwriting risks to which ARE's in-force business is exposed.

-These underwriting scenarios only affect the long-term insurance liabilities.
+These underwriting scenarios only affect the longterm insurance liabilities.

 The underwriting stresses are applied as instantaneous shocks to ARE's best estimate assumptions at the relevant reporting period.
-For 2021, the following underwriting stress tests were applied:
+For 2022, the following underwriting stress tests were applied:

-Scenario Available Capital ECR Solvency Ratio Change in Solvency Ratio Base 219,454 96,683 227% Decrease of 20% in Lapse Rates 211,055 98,923 213% (14%) Decrease of 10% in Mortality Rates 210,027 99,012 212% (15%) 150% Annuity Take Up Rate 212,261 98,861 215% (12%) Expenses Increase by 10% 213,320 98,760 216% (11%)
+Scenario Available Capital (€k) ECR (€k) Solvency Ratio Change in Solvency Ratio Base 260,782 124,069 210% Increase of 20% in Lapse Rates 251,604 124,077 203% -7% Decrease of 10% in Mortality Rates 250,480 124,174 202% -8% 150% Annuity Take Up Rate 259,554 124,073 209% -1% Expenses Increase by 10% 255,088 124,098 206% -5%

-- Decrease of 20% in lapse rates: Lapse rates are decreased by 20%, which means that policies remain in force for longer, resulting in higher expected payments and therefore an increase in Technical Provisions. - Decrease of 10% in base mortality rates: Base mortality rates are reduced by 10% which has the effect of increasing the level of Technical Provisions required across all treaties. - 50% Increase in annuity take up rate: The annuity take-up rate on deferred annuities assumed in the calculation of reserves is increased by 50%.
+- Increase of 20% in lapse rates: lapse rates are increased by 20%, which means that surrender benefits are paid out sooner.
+For policies with lower annual guarantees, this increases the present value of future claims and results in an increase in Technical Provisions. - Decrease of 10% in base mortality rates: Base mortality rates are reduced by 10% which has the effect of increasing the level of Technical Provisions required across most treaties. - 50% Increase in annuity take up rate: The annuity take-up rate on deferred annuities assumed in the calculation of reserves is increased by 50%.
 This has the effect of increasing the proportion of deferred annuities which take up the in-payment annuity option upon retirement, which results in an increase to Technical Provisions. - Increase in Expenses of 10%: Expense assumptions are increased by 10% which results in an increase to Technical Provisions.